pthom/litgen_template/README.md

 make # rebuild when you change the C++ code, and the changes will be reflected in python!
 ```

-### Step 3: Change the C++ code, and rebuild the C++ code

-Your changes will be reflected in python without having to reinstall the package.

 ### Debug C++ bindings in editable mode

 The [pybind_native_debug](https://github.com/pthom/litgen_template/blob/master/src/pybind_native_debug) executable provided in this template